Tufuwu/build_test/README.md

 ### Install

-Vakt runs on Python >= 3.4.
+Vakt runs on Python >= 3.6.
 PyPy implementation is supported as well.

-For in-memory storage:
+Bare-bones installation with in-memory storage:
 ```bash
 pip install vakt
 ```